wp-plugins/runners-log/readme.txt

 * FL - Added Km at all to [runners_log_basic]
 * FL - Minor changes to runnerslog_metabox.php

+= 1.8.5 =
+* FL - Fixing minor bug in the bar-charts in runnerslog.php
+* FL - By request by TheRealEyeless http://wordpress.org/support/topic/347464/page/2?replies=47 added a whole new tag [runners_log year="2010" month="May" type="pie"].
+See FAQ for howto use it.

 == Upgrade Notice ==

 = 1.0.0 =